muquit/libgpw/README.md

 3. Credit should be given to the original author and other pioneers for the data and algorithms used.

-For full attribution and usage requirements, please see the [Notice.txt](Notice.txt) file in this repository.
+For full attribution and usage requirements, please see the [NOTICE.txt](NOTICE.txt) file in this repository.